alteryx/woodwork/docs/source/start.rst

     category_numeric_dt.types

 If we wanted to select individual columns, we just need to specify the column name.
-We can then get access to the data inn the Data Column
+We can then get access to the data in the Data Column

 .. ipython:: python